Equal Opportunity Considerations in Faculty Hiring

 - Have someone in the department act as a contact person for the candidates you recruit.
 A Ford Foundation and Spencer Foundation study showed that the most significant factor for minority candidates in finding a faculty job was having a contact person "who recommended the candidate and who provided support and advice throughout the hiring process."
 The study also found that usually this contact person had met the candidate previously at a conference or professional meeting.
 If they have not previously met, have the point person avail him/herself to the candidate by making initial and follow-up contacts.** This is a good practice for all of the candidates that you plan to interview, not just minorities.

 - Include in the position advertisement a statement encouraging qualified minorities and women to apply.
 This is a fairly easy one, but its effect can go a long way to let minorities and women know that they are welcome here.
-A basic equal opportunity statement that can be included in your advertisements is: Swarthmore College is an Equal Opportunity Employer.
+The phrasing usually included in our advertisements is: Swarthmore College is an Equal Opportunity Employer.
 Women and minorities are encouraged to apply.
-However, the full diversity statement that is usually used in our professional advertisements is : Swarthmore College is a highly selective liberal arts college located in the suburbs of Philadelphia, whose mission combines academic rigor with social responsibility.
-Swarthmore has a strong institutional commitment to excellence through diversity in its educational program and employment practices and actively seeks and welcomes applications from candidates with exceptional qualifications, particularly those with demonstrable commitments to a more inclusive society and world.

 - Advertise the position in minority publications that are field specific or have a higher education focus.
 Even if a candidate is likely to see the ad in a mainstream publication, its presence in a minority publication sends a message about the seriousness of the college's and the department's commitment to recruiting minority candidates.